 The Group recognises the importance of sustainability and its increasing impact to the business.
 The Group is committed to understanding and implementing sustainable practices and exploring the benefits to the business whilst attempting to achieve the right balance between the needs of the wider community, the requirements of shareholders and stakeholders and economic success.
+The Board has adopted a Sustainability Policy for the Group.

-The Company's activities on sustainability agenda for the year under review are set out in Page 32 of the Corporate Social Responsibility of this Annual Report.
+The Company's activities on corporate responsibilities for the year under review are set out in Page 34 of this Annual Report.